-Below is a brief description of the subjects for the National Diploma chemical engineering practice, B Tech B Eng Tech programmes in Chemical Engineering and Pulp and Paper.
+Note: Below is a brief description of the subjects for the qualifications offered in the department.
 Detailed information for all these subjects are to be found in the Study Guidelines that are issued to students at the beginning of each course.
 The study guidelines will include information regarding: credit value, duration (lectures, practicals and tutorials), assessment methods, outcomes and content.

-Experiential Learning (EXCEI01 AND EXCE201)
+Chemical Engineering Practice III (EXCE101 AND EXCE201)